Skip to content Skip to footer

 A Groundwater Sustainability Plan (GSP) is a roadmap for how a basin will avoid the adverse effects of groundwater overdraft and achieve balanced levels of groundwater to reach sustainability.

-NFKGSA’s GSP includes a physical description of the groundwater management area including groundwater conditions, a water budget, groundwater management criteria, a monitoring program, and projects and measurable objectives to become sustainable within 20 years.
-It is the goal of the NFKGSA Board to allow flexibility in supply and demand-side solutions to achieve sustainability.
+North Fork Kings GSA’s GSP includes a physical description of the groundwater management area including groundwater conditions, a water budget, groundwater management criteria, a monitoring program, and projects and measurable objectives to become sustainable by 2040.
+The North Fork Kings GSA Board aims to maintain flexibility in both supply and demand-side solutions, treating the GSP as a living document that can be adapted as needed to achieve sustainability.

-While the State’s requirements for a GSP’s content are the same for all GSAs, NFKGSA’s issues and solutions are very specific to the unique challenges within the groundwater management area that it serves.
+While the State’s requirements for a GSP’s content are the same for all GSAs, North Fork Kings GSA’s issues and solutions are very specific to the unique challenges within the groundwater management area that it serves.

 Who is involved in implementing the Groundwater Sustainability Plan?